Prostitution in Nigeria: Pre-Independence: Lagos

 After the onset of World War II, British officials became apprehensive about any link between high venereal disease rates in West African Frontier Force soldiers and promiscuous sexual affairs with prostitutes.
-This was backed up by the fact that in 1942 there were 43.2% VD contractions in WAFF; it was reported that these numbers of contraction were higher than those of malaria and any other inflections.
+This was backed up by the fact that in 1942 there were 43.2% VD contractions in WAFF; it was reported that these numbers of contraction were higher than those of malaria and any other infections.
 As the rates of STDs went up, so did the panic.
 Soon there would be rumors that African gonorrhea had a higher death rate than any other kind.

 During this period, forced prostitution of teenagers was becoming common.
-In 1943 Abidjan, a Nigerian born child prostitute named Lady was killed by her older handler, Mary Eyeamevber Eforghere of Warri Province, Nigeria, for refusing to have sex with a European sailor.
-The combination of the fear of venereal diseases, child prostitution and controlling juvenile delinquency created a new impetus to prohibit prostitution.
+In Abidjan in 1943, a Nigerian born child prostitute named Lady was killed by her older handler, Mary Eyeamevber Eforghere of Warri Province, Nigeria, for refusing to have sex with a European sailor.
+The combination of the fear of venereal diseases, child prostitution, and controlling juvenile delinquency created a new impetus to prohibit prostitution.
 In 1941, an anti-vice squad was formed to prosecute offenders based on two newly created laws, the Unlicensed Guide (Prohibition) Ordinance and the Venereal Disease Ordinance.
 The former was also known informally as the loitering law which was designed to limit the link between foreign sex tourists and prostitutes.
 The law required tour guards to obtain license guards in order to perform their work.
 The law targeted both young delinquents who were considered the pimps and the prostitutes.
 In addition, prostitutes who loiter on the street and make advances towards tourists were arrested by the anti-vice squad.

 In 1942, a hostel was built to rehabilitate child prostitutes in Lagos and a year later, the Children and Young Persons Ordinance was passed prohibiting child prostitution.
 The colonial government also established a welfare and social services department to manage the hostel and rehabilitation of child prostitutes.
 By 1946, a set of law was enacted that clearly defined prostitution and its prohibition.